askmike/gekko/docs/gekko-broker/introduction.md

 - Triggers:
   - Stop
   - If Touched (stop but opposite direction)
-  - Time

 ### TODO

 - finish all exchange integrations that gekko supports
-- finsih all order types and triggers (under todo)
+- finish all order types and triggers (under todo)
 - implement websocket support (per exchange)
 -